Cortex Thread System¶

 A thread is like a relay race.
 Each agent (runner) picks up the baton (the artifact.md file), does its work, and hands off to the next agent based on transition rules.
 The artifact file is the shared memory — agents write their findings to it, and subsequent agents read what came before.

-Threads are defined by templates in ~/.cortex/config/thread-templates.json.
+Threads are defined by templates under ~/.cortex/config/thread-templates/ (see Configuration File).
 Threads are often launched by the task dispatch system — see tasks.md for how tasks trigger thread execution.
 A template specifies: which agents participate, in what order, with what transition logic, and what lifecycle hooks fire between steps.

 Configuration File¶

-Configuration supports hot-reload: changes to thread-templates.json or any prompt files in the prompts/ directory are detected via fs.watch (300ms debounce) and reloaded without restarting the server.
+Hot-reload.
+Each entity subdirectory (agents/, templates/, shells/) is watched, along with any prompt files in the prompts/ directory.
+Changes are detected via fs.watch, debounced (300ms), and the whole config is reloaded without restarting the server.
+Reload is fail-soft: a single malformed JSON file is skipped with a warning rather than clearing the whole table.
 A notification is sent to the admin Slack channel on reload.

 Agent Definitions¶